United Russia: Party platform

+The party supports the policies of the current government and the president.
+United Russia went to the 2007 parliamentary elections with slogans supporting the course of President Vladimir Putin and Putin's plan.
+In 2009, the party proclaimed Russian conservatism as its official ideology.
+This was stated with complete clarity and certainty at the 11th Party Congress in St. Petersburg.
+On 21 November, the program document of the party was adopted, which stated: "The ideology of the Party is Russian conservatism."

+The program document of the United Russia party notes: "Our absolute priority is people.
+This priority was gained by Russia - for centuries the price of human life was almost negligible.
+All human rights proclaimed by the Constitution and international law have the same, unconditional and supreme value for us: whether it be freedom of speech, freedom of movement, access to cultural values, the right to housing or social security."

-The party has promoted explicitly conservative policies in social, cultural and political matters, both at home and abroad.
+The party has promoted explicitly conservative policies in social, cultural and political matters, at home and abroad.
 Putin has attacked globalism and economic liberalism as well as scientific and technological progress.
 Putin has promoted new think tanks that bring together like-minded intellectuals and writers.
-For example, the Izborsky Club, founded in 2012 by Aleksandr Prokhanov, stresses Russian nationalism, the restoration of Russia's historical greatness and systematic opposition to liberal ideas and policies.
+For example, the Izborsky Club, founded in 2012 by Aleksandr Prokhanov, stresses Russian nationalism, restoring Russia's historical greatness, and systematic opposition to liberal ideas and policies.
 Vladislav Surkov, a senior government official, has been one of the key ideologists during Putin's presidency.

-In cultural and social affairs, United Russia has collaborated closely with the Russian Orthodox Church.
-Mark Woods provides specific examples of how the Church under Patriarch Kirill of Moscow has backed the expansion of Russian power into Crimea and eastern Ukraine.
-More broadly, The New York Times reported in September 2016 how that Church's policy prescriptions support the Kremlin's appeal to social conservatives:

-A fervent foe of homosexuality and any attempt to put individual rights above those of family, community or nation, the Russian Orthodox Church helps project Russia as the natural ally of all those who pine for a more secure, illiberal world free from the tradition-crushing rush of globalization, multiculturalism and women’s and gay rights.
+In 2015, United Russia changed its ideology to liberal conservatism, which is right-leaning centrism.
+The change in United Russia's positions was due to the economic crisis in Russia at the time.
+The charter states the main values of the party: